mjwhitta/win/README.md

 ## What is this?

-This Go module wraps WinHTTP and WinINet functions and includes HTTP clients that use those functions to make HTTP requests.
-Hopefully, this makes it easier to make HTTP requests in Go on Windows.
-WinHTTP (and theoretically WinINet) can even handle NTLM authentication automatically for you.
+This Go modules started as a simple "drop-in" replacement of `net/http` so that you can use WinHTTP and WinINet on Windows for better proxy support, with NTLM authentication.
 Microsoft recommends [WinINet over WinHTTP] unless you're writing a Windows service.

+It has been expanded to include multiple Windows API functions and constants.
+There are also some helpers for converting Go/Windows types and debugging DLLs.

 **Note:** This is probably beta quality at best.